-Diagnosing pain in the right leg typically involves a combination of medical history review, physical examination, and diagnostic tests.
+Diagnosing pain in the right leg typically involves a medical history review, physical examination, and diagnostic tests.

-Advanced diagnostic techniques like electromyography and nerve biopsy may be used in certain cases to identify nerve damage or muscle abnormalities.
+In some instances, advanced diagnostic techniques like electromyography and nerve biopsy may be used to identify nerve damage or muscle abnormalities.

 Common causes of pain in the right leg can include muscle strain, injury, overuse, nerve compression, or conditions like sciatica or arthritis.